 c.
-Information on customer classification
+Information on client classification

-Customers in terms of the WAG 2018 are all domestic and foreign customers, not only private customers, but also all other customers such as banks, business and institutional investors.
-The customer classification stipulated by law distinguishes between eligible counterparties, professional customers and private customers.
+Clients in terms of the WAG 2018 are all domestic and foreign clients, not only private clients, but also all other clients such as banks, business and institutional investors.
+The client classification stipulated by law distinguishes between eligible counterparties, professional clients and private clients.

-According to Section 67 (3) WAG 2018, the Bank needs to allocate its customers to customer categories.
+According to Section 67 (3) WAG 2018, the Bank needs to allocate its clients to client categories.
 The guidelines prepared for this purpose apply to all securities services and ancillary securities services with regard to all financial instruments offered by the Bank.

-You are a private investor, unless you have been classified as professional customer or eligible counterparty according to any of the following criteria.
+You are a private investor, unless you have been classified as professional client or eligible counterparty according to any of the following criteria.
 (Section 1 no. 36 WAG 2018)

-The following criteria for customer classification apply in the Bank.
-Unless otherwise agreed below, the classification made for the customers always applies to all securities services.
+The following criteria for client classification apply in the Bank.
+Unless otherwise agreed below, the classification made for the clients always applies to all securities services.

-If a reclassification has been made upon request, the fulfilment of the criteria must be checked once a year and documented in the customer file.
-If a customer no longer meets the criteria, he needs to be reclassified to the next higher customer category in terms of the level of protection.
-The same applies if the customer withdraws the application.
+If a reclassification has been made upon request, the fulfilment of the criteria must be checked once a year and documented in the client file.
+If a client no longer meets the criteria, he needs to be reclassified to the next higher client category in terms of the level of protection.
+The same applies if the client withdraws the application.